Esser50K/Navigation-Unit/README.md

 https://github.com/XRobots/ReallyUsefulRobot/tree/main/ROS/rur_navigation

-Since the robot is not using wheel Odometry, one thing will need to be changed in move_base.launch to match the Odom topic fromt he camera.
+Since the robot is not using wheel Odometry, one thing will need to be changed in move_base.launch to match the Odom topic from he camera.
 On line 4:

 change: default="odom"
 to: default="/camera/odom/sample"

 https://github.com/XRobots/ReallyUsefulRobot/blob/main/ROS/rur_navigation/launch/move_base.launch

-Lanuch the following nodes.
+Launch the following nodes.
 The last one launches the ROSserial node to communicate with the Arduino controlling the robot hardware.

 <code>roslaunch rplidar_ros rplidar.launch</code>